DIABETES & EYE CARE

 The treatment options for diabetic retinopathy include

 Anti VEGF’s (Lucentis, Avastin, Razumab) are emerging as the new and preferred modality of treatment for various stages of diabetic retinopathy.
 These are very effective in reducing vision loss from the disease.

-This treatment aims to protect central vision.
-It does not restore vision, but can prevent further deterioration.
+This treatment aims to protect the central vision.
+It does not restore vision but can prevent further deterioration.
 In the early or non-proliferative stages, the laser is used to seal leaking areas from the blood vessels.
-The severity of the diabetic retinopathy plays an important role in determining the number of laser sittings required.
+The severity of diabetic retinopathy plays an important role in determining the number of laser sittings required.

 HOW TO PREVENT LOSS OF VISION BECAUSE OF DIABETIC RETINOPATHY?

 It has been proved that better control of blood sugar levels slows the onset and progression of retinopathy and lessens the need for laser treatment or surgery.
 Co-existing high blood pressure can speed up diabetic changes in the eye, so blood pressure also should be kept under control.

 - Stop smoking: Smoking causes narrowing of the blood vessels, which can aggravate the diabetic changes in the eye.

 - Have regular eye check-ups: All patients with diabetes should have an thorough eye examination through dilated pupils at least once a year.
 If patient has severed retinopathy, he/she may need to have a eye examination more often.